OpenAiTx/OpenAiTx/projects/json-everything/json-everything/README-en.md

 The primary philosophy behind `json-everything` is to ensure that common JSON functionality has good support in the _System.Text.Json_ space.

-The first step to that is checking whether there exist other projects that support a given function.
+The first step in this process is to check whether there are other projects that support a particular function.

-If so, that effort likely won't be duplicated here.
-A bit farther down you'll find a list of other projects that are doing some cool things with JSON.
+If so, that effort probably won't be duplicated here.
+A little further down, you'll find a list of other projects that are doing interesting things with JSON.

-Otherwise, it's open to consideration for this project.
+If not, it's open for consideration in this project.

 <table>
 <thead>